 A lot of first time visitors to Cactus League games may not realize how big the greater Phoenix area is and how spread out many of the team stadiums are.
 Driving between the various stadiums can take quite a while.
 From the most southeastern located stadium Hohokam Stadium to Surprise Stadium in the northwest, travel time can easily take an hour or more.
 For that reason, it’s so important to plan out the locations of games you will attend and pick a place to stay that is convenient to those games.

-We chose Tempe for our home base because of its central location to the teams we’d be watching the most – our Oakland Athletics and the San Francisco Giants.
+We chose the city of Tempe for our home base because of its central location to the teams we’d be watching the most – our Oakland Athletics and the San Francisco Giants.
 The A’s home facilities are located one town over in Mesa, and the Giants are headquartered in nearby Scottsdale, with Tempe in the middle.
 We made the Embassy Suites by Hilton Phoenix Tempe our spring training base.
-I never can argue with family suite accommodations and included hot breakfast buffet in addition to a central location!
+You can’t argue with family suite accommodations and included hot breakfast buffet in addition to a central location!

-The 6 teams with home stadiums on this same east and south side of greater Phoenix include:
+The 6 Cactus League teams with home stadiums on this same east and south side of greater Phoenix include:

 - Oakland Athletics: Hohokam Stadium, Mesa

 - San Francisco Giants: Scottsdale Stadium, Scottsdale

 - Los Angeles Angels of Anaheim: Tempe Diablo Stadium, Tempe